 2. statement from the student (paragraph) about why they wish to study abroad in their senior year

-3. statement of support (two or three sentences) from the chairperson or program director of the student's major department (or Faculty Adviser) stating that the student's graduation plan will not be negatively impacted and that the tentative course selection/experience will enhance the student's program of study
+3. statement of support (two or three sentences) from the chairperson or undergraduate program director of the student's major department (or Faculty Adviser) stating that the student's graduation plan will not be negatively impacted and that the tentative course selection/experience will enhance the student's program of study

 4. letter of support for study abroad in the senior year from the CISP education abroad adviser